Jesseatgao/bdownload/README.md

     supplied with OpenSSL, according to `requests`.
 NB the cert files in the directory each only contain one CA certificate.

   * `certificate` specifies a client certificate.
 It has the same meaning as that of `cert` in `requests.request()`.

+  * The `auth` parameter sets a (user, pass) tuple or Auth handler to enable Basic/Digest/Custom HTTP Authentication.
+    It will be passed down directly to the attribute `auth` of the underlying :class:`requests.Session` instance.

+  * `headers` specifies extra HTTP headers, standard or custom, for use in all of the requests made by the session.
+    The headers take precedence over the ones specified by other parameters, e.g. `user_agent`, if conflict happens.

 `
 BDownloader.downloads(path_urls)